ScorpioPlayer/Feedback/README.md

 - Inking feature to draw on your video image
 - Single or multiple window operation
 - True UWP application design
-- SCORPIO PLAYER is the ultimate media player for Windows 10/11 and XBOX.
-Try it now!

 SCORPIO PLAYER is the ultimate media player for Windows 10/11 and XBOX.
 Try it now!